tagn/knowledge-vault/DND - Sam/Sessions/Session 002.md

 Gawdy signs- Red Robed Tiefling- towards the river with dock- boatkeeper to the river stix- 2 coins Opened 2 weeks ago
 3 silver
+slide coins-takes coins- magic through sigil

+Employee lounge- any path to where money could be going?